github/docs/content/admin/monitoring-activity-in-your-enterprise/reviewing-audit-logs-for-your-enterprise/audit-log-events-for-your-enterprise.md

 | Action | Description
 |--------|-------------
 | `repository_projects_change.clear` | The repository projects policy was removed for an organization, or all organizations in the enterprise.
-Organization admins can now control their repository projects settings.
+Organization owners can now control their repository projects settings.
 For more information, see "[AUTOTITLE](/admin/policies/enforcing-policies-for-your-enterprise/enforcing-policies-for-projects-in-your-enterprise)."
 | `repository_projects_change.disable` | Repository projects were disabled for a repository, all repositories in an organization, or all organizations in an enterprise.
 | `repository_projects_change.enable` | Repository projects were enabled for a repository, all repositories in an organization, or all organizations in an enterprise.